A tenancy agreement is a legal document. It explains what you need to do and what we need to do for you while you are living in your home.

 If you are a secure or assured tenant but you break the terms of your tenancy, or your visitors persistently behave in an anti-social way, we may apply to the court to demote your tenancy.
 Read more about demoted tenancies.

 A tenancy agreement gives you a range of rights, some of which include the following:

 - the tenancy agreement cannot be changed without your agreement.

-- you can have a lodger or can sub-let part of your home, provided you have our consent.
+- you can have a lodger, provided you have our consent.

 - you will be given opportunities to get involved and influence services.

-- you can see information which your landlord holds about you.
+- you can see information we have about you.